The Bankrate promise

 A much better choice would be to sign-up for a general-purpose credit card—that is, one that can be used much more widely—with lucrative gas rewards.
 My no-annual-fee favorites include:

-- Citi Custom Cash℠ Card: 5 percent cash back on your top eligible spending category each billing cycle (up to $500 in purchases, with 1 percent cash back on all other purchases).
+- Citi Custom Cash® Card: 5 percent cash back on your top eligible spending category each billing cycle (up to $500 in purchases, with 1 percent cash back on all other purchases).

 - Sam’s Club® Mastercard®: 5 percent cash back on gas (purchased almost anywhere, not just at Sam’s Club—up to $6,000 per year).
-This card also gives 3 percent cash back on dining and at Sam’s Club.
+This card also gives 3 percent cash back on dining and offers enhanced rewards for Sam’s Club Plus members.
 Other purchases earn 1 percent cash back.
 The total cash back maximum per year is $5,000.

-- The Discover it® Cash Back Card: 5 percent cash back on rotating quarterly categories (gas makes an appearance from April 1 through June 30, 2022).
+- The Discover it® Cash Back: 5 percent cash back on rotating quarterly categories (gas is a bonus category for the third quarter of 2023).
 The rate applies after activation on up to $1,500 in quarterly spending (then 1 percent cash back after that).

-- Costco Anywhere Visa® Card by Citi: 4 percent cash back on gas (again, purchased almost anywhere, this time with a $7,000 annual cap), plus 3 percent cash back on eligible travel and dining, 2 percent cash back at Costco and 1 percent cash back on everything else.
+- Costco Anywhere Visa® Card by Citi*: 4 percent cash back on gas and EV charging (again, purchased almost anywhere, this time with a $7,000 annual cap), plus 3 percent cash back on eligible travel and dining, 2 percent cash back at Costco and 1 percent cash back on everything else.